The Marketing Funnel Stages

 However, it is also time for you to learn about them; decipher the demographics and traits of your lead database.
 This means you can create tailored and more personal retargeting campaigns, for example, automated email campaigns can be sorted depending on lead criteria.

-One final over-arching stage of every marketing funnel is the sales.
+One final over-arching stage of every marketing strategy is the sales funnel.
 The part that all your efforts are working towards.
 However, even once a prospect has become a customer, there is still no time to sit back and relax.
 Keep up the hard work with retargeting customers.
 You could offer them deals or recommend similar products.
 The main thing to keep in mind is to stay in contact.
 Maintaining a customers’ awareness and loyalty to you is invaluable.

 Let’s talk through each of the essential marketing funnel stages in more detail…